Melissa Franklin

-Melissa Eve Bronwen Franklin (born September 30, 1956) is an experimental particle physicist and the Mallinckrodt Professor of Physics at Harvard University .In 1992, Franklin became the first woman to receive tenure in the Physics department at Harvard University and she served as Chair of the department from 2010 to 2014.
+Melissa Eve Bronwen Franklin (born September 30, 1956) is a Canadian experimental particle physicist and the Mallinckrodt Professor of Physics at Harvard University.
+In 1992, Franklin became the first woman to receive tenure in the physics department at Harvard University and she served as chair of the department from 2010 to 2014.
 While working at Fermi National Accelerator Laboratory in Chicago, her team found some of the first evidences for the existence of the top quark.
 In 1993, Franklin was elected a fellow of the American Physical Society.
-She is currently member of the CDF (Fermilab) and ATLAS (CERN) collaborations.
+She is a member of the CDF (Fermilab) and ATLAS (CERN) collaborations.

 Early life and education

 Franklin was born in Edmonton, Alberta and grew up first in Vancouver, British Columbia and then Toronto, Ontario, where her family moved in 1962.
 Her father, Stephen Franklin, was a British-born journalist who worked as drama critic for the Ottawa Journal and later as staff writer and editor for Weekend magazine.
 Her mother, Elsa, was a television producer as well as Canadian author Pierre Berton's manager and literary agent.
 Melissa Franklin dropped out of high school to form an alternative school with friends, SEED Alternative School, and later attended the Lycee Francais Charles de Gaulle in London.
 She took courses in physics, religious studies and philosophy at the University of Toronto, graduating with a bachelor of science in 1977.
 In the summer of 1975 and 1976, she was a summer research associate at the University of Toronto working at Fermilab.
 In the summer of 1977 while Melissa Franklin was a student at CERN, she was part of a legendary bar-room bet with John Ellis which in part led to the naming of Penguin diagrams.